directus/directus/docs/concepts/database-mirroring.md

 Each field also mirrors other characteristics from the column, including its `type`, `default`, `length`, `allow_null`, etc.

-::: tip Usage
+::: Usage
 You might have `title`, `body`, `author`, and `date_published` fields within an `articles` collection.
 :::

-::: tip Aliases
+::: Aliases
 Not all fields in Directus map directly to an actual database column within their table.
 Some relational fields, like One-to-Many (O2M) and Many-to-Many (M2M), represent data that is stored in different tables.
 Other fields are only for presentation and don't save data at all, such as a divider.
 These are called "alias" fields.
 :::

-::: tip Relational Fields
+::: Relational Fields
 Fields that reference other items (in the same collection or different) are called relational fields.
 Linking or connecting data relationally is an immensly powerful feature of relational databases and SQL queries.
 :::